NSLS-II/archiver-appliance/README.md

 ==Quick Start==

+Although you can use this package on any Linux computer which can talk to the Archiver server, it is recommended that you should use this package on the Archiver server because some functions need to access the local data file (.pb file).

+Required python packages: requests, pandas, urllib.

+Open a terminal on the Achiver server, git clone this repository, type "cd pyAA".
+It is recommended that you should take a look at 'aa.conf' and make changes accordingly.
-Open a terminal, git clone this repository, type "cd pyAA", then type "ipython" or "python", or other python shells:
+After you are done with 'aa.conf', type "ipython" or "python", or other python shells:

     >>> import aa